Sado4/github-review-manager/README.md

 ## 🔐 Privacy & Security

 - Your GitHub token is stored securely in VS Code's Secret Storage (encrypted)
 - All API requests are made directly to GitHub - no third-party servers involved
 - The extension only accesses pull requests where you're specifically requested as a reviewer
+- AI review files are safely managed with bulletproof deletion patterns - only extension-generated files are affected by auto-cleanup

 ## 🐛 Troubleshooting